pamelafox/github-repo-maintainer-agent/README.md

 - **Organization filtering:** Use the `--org` flag to process only repos in a specific organization (e.g., Azure-Samples)
 - **Pattern filtering:** Use the `--filter-pattern` flag to process only repos matching a name pattern
+- **YAML configuration:** Use the `--repos-yaml` flag to specify a YAML file that lists personal and organization repositories to process
 - **Dry-run mode:** Use the `--dry-run` flag to preview actions without making changes
 - **Rich logging:** See which repos and PRs are processed, and which issues are created or skipped